 Cheaper, Easier and Quicker

 There is no doubt that it is easier to do roofing work during the warm summer weather than it is during the colder winter months when your roof has the potential to be icy.
 Colder temperatures can make roofing materials more brittle and more difficult to work with.
 Similarly, sealants also take longer to set up.
 All of this means that roofing repairs done during the summer generally go much quicker than doing the same repairs in the middle of winter.
-In turn, this has the potential to save you money on labor costs.
+In turn, this has the potential to save you money on labour costs.

 Lower Moisture Levels

 Although Phoenix isn’t typically known as a humid place, the city still experiences far higher moisture levels during the winter months.
 Any experienced roofing contractor in Phoenix will take steps to protect your home during installation.
 However, the fact is that higher moisture levels can create or worsen cracks and other roofing problems.
 In this way, summer is the ideal time to have roofing repairs or replacements performed due to the lower humidity levels.

 Less Chance of Weather Interruptions

 Similar to the previous point, Phoenix isn’t typically known for experiencing severe winter weather.
-Nonetheless, there is still generally a less chance of weather forcing a delay in your roofing repairs when you choose to have them performed during the summer.
+Nonetheless, there is still generally less chance of weather forcing a delay in your roofing repairs when you choose to have them performed during the summer.
 Safety is always a priority, which means that most roofing contractors won’t work on a slick or icy roof.
-Although they don’t occur all at often, a snow storm could mean a serious delay in the repairs as workers will have to wait for the snow to melt and ice to thaw before continuing with the work.
+Although they don’t occur all at often, a snowstorm could mean a serious delay in the repairs as workers will have to wait for the snow to melt and the ice to thaw before continuing with the work.